 It’s rare for water to smell like fuel or gasoline, and if it does, this indicates a very serious problem.
 This type of odor is caused by water supply contamination from:

 - Agricultural run-off

-If your water smells like gasoline, stop using and drinking it immediately and call your county health department to report the problem.
+If your water smells like gasoline, stop using it immediately and call your county health department to report the problem.